Axel13fr/CarND-PID-Control-Project/writeup.md

 D is proportionnal to the error derivative and will be useful to attenuate an overreacting filter when getting closer to the setpoint, for example to recude overshoot effects of a high P.

-I is proportionnal to the integraal of the error.
+I is proportionnal to the integral of the error.
 It is used to account for any given bias in the control.
 For example when a 0 steering angle would not have the vehicle's wheels be aligned with the vehicle axis, the vehicle will always go a bit left or right instead of straight.
 By integrating this error over time, the I coefficient will correct that.

 ### Manually tuning the parameters